Karaka-Management/User-Guide/setup/install.md

 #### Files

-Before you can install the application you need to put the application files into the webserver directory.
-This directory depends on the webserver which you used and the webserver configuration.
+Before you can install the application you need to put the application files into the web server directory.
+This directory depends on the web server which you used and the web server configuration.

 ##### Windows